 Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
-We follow the safeguarding and welfare requirements detailed in the Early Years Foundation Stage Statutory Framework (2023)
+We follow the safeguarding and welfare requirements detailed in the Early Years Foundation Stage Statutory Framework (2024)

-It is important to note that members of staff do not use their mobile phones in the classroom and are prohibited from taking photographs with their personal handsets.
+It is important to note that members of staff do not use their mobile phones in the classroom and are prohibited from taking photographs with their personal handsets, including the use of smart watches for taking and sharing images in school.
+Pupils are not permitted to wear smart watches.
 This is in line with E-Safety and Safeguarding Policy.
 Members of staff do, however, use school iPads and cameras to take photographs as evidence to support the regular observation assessment cycle in the EYFS.
 These photographs are used in children's Journals, in class displays and on the school website.
 All parents are asked to state if they give permission for their child's image to be used on the school website through the paperwork in their initial starter packs.
 We are a healthy school and our children receive free fruit from a Government scheme.
 Four year old children receive free milk and once a child is five, if parents wish for their child to continue drinking milk in school they are required to pay for this via the company Cool Milk.
 We encourage children to drink water throughout the day and all children are required to have their own water bottle in school.